 We seek to teach the importance of aesthetic standards in all activities associated with the school, striving for that form of excellence suitable to each activity.
 This obviously includes a strong emphasis throughout our curriculum on the fine art-music, painting, sculpture, drama, and poetry- with the attendant responsibilities of the students including study, meditation, and memorization.
 But our emphasis on aesthetics also extends to more mundane matters-the cleanliness and decoration of classrooms, student dress, athletic competitions, handwriting, etc. In all this, we aim to teach our students the reasons for what we require, and not just impose the bare requirements.
-As a Christian school we want to particularly avoid all forms of pious and traditional kitschaesthetic frauds, which can evoke a sentimental and superficial aesthetic response.
+As a Christian school we want to particularly avoid all forms of pious and traditional kitsch- aesthetic frauds, which can evoke a sentimental and superficial aesthetic response.

-The standards we use in determining what we consider to be aesthetically valuable include, but are not limited to, conformity to the standards of Scripture, historical durability and the approval of many minds over generations, a balance of complexity and simplicity, dignity, metaphorical strength, harmony, subtlety, the power to evoke love of truth and goodness, the art of concealing art, acuity or craftsmanship, an ability to work against standards while honoring and employing them, avoidance of formulaic clichés and wisdom.
+The standards we use in determining what we consider to be aesthetically valuable include, but are not limited to, conformity to the standards of Scripture, historical durability and the approval of many minds over generations, a balance of complexity and simplicity, craftsmanship, avoidance of formulaic clichés and wisdom.